akkartik/mu/Readme.md

   [products] <- instruction [ingredients]
   ```

-Result and ingredient *reagents* have to be variables.
-But you can have any
+Result and ingredient *reagents* cannot contain instructions or infix
+expressions.
+On the other hand, you can have any number of them.
+In
-number of them.
-In particular you can have any number of products.
-For example,
+particular, you can have any number of products.
+For example, you can perform
-you can perform integer division as follows:
+integer division as follows:

   ```
   quotient:number, remainder:number <- divide-with-remainder 11, 3